Where Can You Get Best Burgers in

 Dairy Delight (Tooele) - Old-Fashioned Classic

-My son will attest to the tastiness of these burgers as he has been there several times.
+My son will attest to this being one of the best burgers in Utah as he has been there several times.
 It’s exactly the kind of place Utah road trips were made for: affordable, unpretentious, and reliably satisfying.

 Where: 46 W 100 S, Tooele, UT